FAQs

 -

-Yes, I am currently in-network with Aetna, Cigna, and Optum (Oscar, Oxford & United Health Care).
+North Carolina Residents: Yes, I am currently in-network with most Aetna, Cigna, and Optum (Oscar, Oxford & United Health Care) commercial plans.
 I currently bill these insurance plans through a third-party platform, which means your coverage may depend on your specific plan and benefits.
+I am not in network with any Medicaid plans at this time.

-I will be in network with BlueCross BlueShield of North Carolina on 3/26/26 – I will bill BCBSNC plans independently.
-Until I am in network, I can provide a detailed super bill after each session that you can submit for out-of-network reimbursement.
-Note: unfortunately I will not be in network with BCBSNC with UNC Alliance / Blue Home at this time.
+I am in network with BlueCross BlueShield of North Carolina as of 3/26/26—I bill BCBSNC plans independently.
+Note: unfortunately I am not currently in network with BCBSNC with UNC Alliance / Blue Home.

 Insurance coverage can vary by plan.
 Please contact your insurance provider directly to verify your benefits and check what your estimated out-of-pocket costs might be.